 Why We Picked It: The card rewards you for the purchase you make the most.
 Plus, you get Visa Signature benefits, like 24/7 concierge service.

-Rewards Details: You earn two FlexPoints per dollar at the category you spend the most money, be it gas stations, grocery stores or airlines.
-You also earn double points on most cell phone bills.
+Rewards Details: You earn two FlexPoints per dollar at the category you spend at grocery stores.
 If you make a charitable contribution, you will receive 3x FlexPoints.
 Any other purchases made earn one point per dollar.
 When you sign up, you will receive 20,000 bonus FlexPoints after spending $2,000 within the first four months.

 Annual Fee: $49, waived the first year